delomast/microhapWrap/README.md

 # GTsEagle.py, mhDfunc.R, mhTripDipWrap.py, and mhTripDip.R
-While microhapWrap.py is written to be (fairly) widely useful, these two other functions are likey only useful to the Eagle Fish Genetics Laboratory and maybe a couple of other laboratories that follow a very similar process.
+While microhapWrap.py is written to be (fairly) widely useful, these other functions are likey only useful to the Eagle Fish Genetics Laboratory and maybe a couple of other laboratories that follow a very similar process.
 GTsEagle.py executes the genotyping pipeline for microhap panels by calling microhapWrap.py,